-White also reports she's regained ability to control her downhill walking speed - once a source of amusement to her children and husband.
+White also reports that since working with her therapist, she's regained ability to control her downhill walking speed - once a source of amusement to her children and husband.

 "They used to tease me, 'There she goes, runaway Lynn!' because I could not control my legs - my brain was not connecting to tell me to slow down.
 Now that my legs are stronger, I can take the advice Toni gave me to lean forward when I'm walking up hills and lean backwards when I'm walking down hills and just control myself.